Neste Renewable Diesel

-Neste Renewable Diesel (formerly NExBTL) is a vegetable oil refining fuel production process commercialized by the Finnish oil and refining company Neste.
-Whether as an admixture or in its pure form, Neste Renewable Diesel is able to supplement or partially replace diesel fuel without problems.
-Unblended Neste Renewable Diesel meets the requirements set by the European standard EN 15940.
-Fuel blends meet the European diesel fuel standard EN 590.
+Neste MY Renewable Diesel (formerly NExBTL) is a vegetable oil refining fuel production process commercialized by the Finnish oil and refining company Neste.
+Whether as an admixture or in its pure form, the fuel is able to supplement or partially replace conventional diesel without problems.
+Neste guarantees that every gallon sold meets ASTM D975 and EN 15940 specifications in compliance with OEM standards.

 Despite the former name BTL, the feedstock is vegetable oil and waste animal fats, not whole plants.
 However, fuel quality is equal to the synthetic Fischer-Tropsch BTL and GTL diesel fuels.

 Process

 Neste Renewable Diesel is produced in a patented vegetable oil refining process.
 Chemically, it entails direct catalytic hydrodeoxygenation (hydrogenolysis) of plant oils, which are triglycerides, into the corresponding alkanes and propane.
 The glycerol chain of the triglyceride is hydrogenated to the corresponding C3 alkane, propane — there is no glycerol sidestream.
 This process removes oxygen from the oil; the diesel is not an oxygenate like traditional transesterified FAME biodiesel.
 Catalytic isomerization into branched alkanes is then done to adjust the cloud point in order to meet winter operability requirements.
 As it is chemically identical to ideal conventional diesel, it requires no modification or special precautions for the engine.